Lambert-Charles/bankApp/README.md

 Some of the cool features included in the app and thing that I learnt along the way:

-minimum password requirements using regex
+- minimum password requirements using regex
-MD5 self coded hashing algorithm so that the password are safely stored serialize and deserialization to save customers information and transactions javafx panes system, buttons, text fields, password fields, hyperlinks etc jfoenix hamburger menu
+- MD5 self coded hashing algorithm so that the password are safely stored
+- serialize and deserialization to save customers information and transactions
+- javafx panes system, buttons, text fields, password fields, hyperlinks etc
+- jfoenix hamburger menu

 ---

 HOW TO RUN THE APP:

-From the maven project’s root folder, run the following commands: mvn install exec:java or mvn javafx:run
+From the maven project’s root folder, run the following commands:

+The first time:
+mvn install

+Everytime:
+mvn exec:java

+or simply
+mvn javafx:run

 If you are not using maven, you can run it with the following command, from the project's root folder: